dhis2/dhis2-releases/releases/2.44/README.md

 Please note that both `createdBy` and `createdByUserInfo` are set server-side, so no user input is required.

-For TrackedEntityAttributeValues, the `storedBy` field is still available.
-However, it will now store the authenticated user instead of the user provided in the payload.
-This value is also set server-side, making the field effectively read-only.
+For TrackedEntityAttributeValues, the `storedBy` field has been renamed to `updatedBy`.
+It stores the authenticated user instead of the user provided in the payload, and is also set server-side, making it effectively read-only.

 ### Analytics